bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/Geodatapackage_and_otherformats.md

 ### 4. Virtual Layer

- Rather than add another instance of a layer you can create a virtual layer based on a layer already in the layers list.
+ Rather than add another instance of a layer you can create a virtual layer based on a layer already in the QGIS layers list.
 Virtual layers are map specific and used to represent areas graphically.
 Virtual layers limits the amount of times you need to add the same layer to QGIS or assist in making maps by allowing graphical control of layers.

  Layer -> Create Layer -> Create Virtual Layer